 Speaking of budgets, do you have one?
 A simple, smart budget worksheet can be helpful to tally up all your expenses.
 It will give couples a better idea of how much money remains after paying for needs each month.
 You can’t live within your means if you don’t know what they are!
 If one person is a saver and the other a spender, a budget can unify and help you reach shared goals like homeownership, travel, and family.

 Once you have made your budget, sit down and make some plans!
+Our third financial tip for newlyweds is to set some goals.
 Think about strategies for one year, five years, and further in the future, even if it simply where you want to spend your vacations.
 Is homeownership your goal?
 Examine your income and budget and create a dedicated savings fund for a down payment.
 Got a daydream about where you would like to retire?
 Commit it to paper and work together to determine what you can afford to save towards it.
 Automatic transfers to your savings accounts, retirement, and emergency funds can simplify your savings routine.

 How does the couple view debt from before the marriage?
 Many people enter marriage with both student loans and credit card debt.
 Will the couple pay off the debt from both their incomes to potentially pay the debt down quicker, therefore saving money on interest?
 Develop a strategy together to tackle this debt so you can save for future goals.